How it helps

 Built so you get it by changing it — Bret Victor's idea of an explorable explanation.

 Notice the shape: the "With AI" bar is always shorter, but it's never empty — and the part that's left is always yours.
-AI carries the effort; you keep the judgment.
-That's how it helps without taking over.
+Does that look like help, or like taking over?
+Drag it to the floor and decide.

 What are the three down-to-earth ways AI helps?

-It speeds work up, it takes the boring repetitive jobs, and it helps you think things through — and in all three, you stay in charge of the call.
+It speeds work up, it takes the boring repetitive jobs, and it helps you think things through — and in all three, the last call is left to you.

 Try it on your own work